irondrive/andromeda-server/README.md

 2. Run `server install` to install the core database tables.
 This will enable all apps that are found in the apps folder, and return the list of them for step 3.
 3. Install all apps that require it.
 Hint: try `./andromeda server usage | grep install`.

 Installing the accounts app optionally will also create an initial administrator account (see its `server usage` entry).
-CLI usage may sometimes running commands as a specific account using the `auth_username` parameter.
+CLI usage does not require authentication generally but some actions may require running as a specific account using the `auth_username` parameter.
+Some may require using a session.
 See the [accounts app wiki](https://github.com/lightray22/andromeda-server/wiki/Accounts-App#clients-and-sessions) for more information.

 #### Database Config
 The `server dbconf` command will store the new configuration file (Config.php) by default in the root (index.php) folder.
 When Andromeda runs it checks its root, `/usr/local/etc/andromeda` and `/etc/andromeda` in that order for the config file.
 Placing it outside the index.php root is probably a good idea for production, just in case.